Compelling Books that High Schoolers will WANT to Read

 Because an important component to succeeding on the ACT test is to be able to read quickly without losing comprehension, we’d hovered on one powerful (and enjoyable) way they could strengthen their reading skills: read for fun.

 Which meant we needed a great list of book recommendations for high schoolers.

 And when you need an awesome list of books teenagers would actually want to read, you go straight to the source: I asked my students to submit their favorite books.
 Then, of course, I had to ask the other teachers as well – they have a great pulse on what highschoolers would like to read.

 My final list of books is below.
 I’m excited for my students to enjoy all this reading as they prepare for their ACT test.
 And I loved watching them connect over this topic.
 But, even more…

 I love that they are reading because they are doing more than connecting and preparing for a test.
 My students are becoming wise – through stories, diverse perspectives, and education.
-And don’t we all want this next generation to be wise?

 Yes, I want the list of books for high schoolers!

 Related article: 146+ Best Chapter Books for Tweens that also Build Character